New king of Netherlands will reign with clipped wings

 On Queen's Day, the republicans want their supporters to dress in white to show their ideology and disrupt the monarchists' celebrations.

-As Willem-Alexander surveys his subjects from the palace balcony in Dam Square, he will doubtless be checking their colors.
+As Willem-Alexander surveys his subjects from the palace balcony in Dam Square, he will doubtless be checking their colours.

 (Editing by Sara Webb and Sonya Hepinstall)